What’s the cost of insurance for an old house?

 Improve your security

-There’s a lot you can do to boost security without ruining the look and character of your old house.
 Several brands make smart CCTV cameras you can control from your phone.
-You could also add exterior LED security lights or lay gravel on your footpath or drive (the noise of walking across this deters burglars).
+You could also add exterior LED security lights or lay gravel on your footpath or drive (the noise of walking across this could deter burglars).

 Buy a combined insurance policy